parauchf/flux-store-factory/README.md

  - `get`: fetches a single object by its identifier (or cid)

  - `query`: takes a `filter` parameter and a `sort` parameter.
-Filter is a hash of conditions that should be met (only equality is supported) and sort is an array of attributes by which to sort.
+Filter is an associative array of conditions that should be met and sort is an array of attributes by which to sort.
+Filters may be specified as equality (by default) or may use other comparators with the form {attribute: lt.5} where `lt` specifies the comparator and 5 parameterizes the filter.
+For now, the following operands are supported: `eq`, `gt`, `lt`, `lte`, `gte`, `neq`, `startswith`, `contains`.

 A typical implementation might look something like this:

 ```javascript